nathangrigg/website/math307/au12/homework/index.md

 # Homework

+**This page is currently a work in progress.
+Things will finalize before class begins.**

 Late homework is not accepted.
 For more information, see the syllabus.

 Problem listed inside brackets will be handed in on the listed due date.